noturnachs/REACT_FORUM/README.md

 # Ongoing Project Facebook like approach but for specific university only

 # TO DO:

+- Clean code
+- [ALMOST DONE]Add store/shop
+- [ALMOST DONE]have profile section that will allow users to choose their categories and change their username and image

 - [DONE]notifications to send to users (depending on users selected categories)
 - [DONE]have tags for each post (has categories etc)
 - [DONE]add choose category in creation of post